 NOTE 6: Storing the value of a Variable in a semantic description (i.e. as part of the RDF description in the <semanticDescriptor> resource) is useful for values that are relatively static (e.g. the name of the manufacturer).

-NOTE 7: Data properties "hasValue" and "oneM2MTargetURI" are mutually exclusive.
+Data properties "hasValue" and "oneM2MTargetURI" are mutually exclusive.
 Only one of the two shall be instantiated for a SimpleTypeVariable.

 If data property "oneM2MTargetURI" is instantiated then the data property "oneM2MAttribute" shall also be instantiated and contain: